-Article by Andrew Devlin, Group User Experience Director at AKQA and Bertrand Everwyn, Senior Technical Delivery Manager at AKQA
+Article by Andrew Devlin, Group User Experience Director at AKQA, and Bertrand Everwyn, Senior Technical Delivery Manager at AKQA

 In recent years lifestyle brands – and even luxury brands such as TAG Heuer – have entered the market with products that are highly attuned to their customers’ needs.
 Traditional watchmakers have been able to embrace Silicon Valley technology to unlock future potential with a more digital-savvy, always-on audience.
-Decades of watchmaking heritage and craftsmanship are now blended with this new digital world to offer something more, to cater for their consumers’ ever-increasing demands in a Connected World.
+Decades of watchmaking heritage and craftsmanship are now blended with this new digital world to offer something more, to cater to their consumers’ ever-increasing demands in a Connected World.

 To be successful, smartwatches must answer the needs of their users.
 Smartwatches should not be an extension of a smartphone; they also need to enhance their users’ experiences.
 For traditional watchmakers, this is the next generation of technology to innovate with.
-This is one of the most important innovations for them since the quartz watches a few decades ago.
-With the new TAG Heuer Connected modular 45, TAG Heuer saw an opportunity to engage a much younger audience that will become their next generation of customers, and they take this smartwatch market very seriously.
+This is one of the most important innovations for them since the quartz watched a few decades ago.
+With the new TAG Heuer Connected Modular 45, TAG Heuer saw an opportunity to engage a much younger audience that will become their next generation of customers, and they take this smartwatch market very seriously.

 While technology is still a key factor for consumers looking to invest in a smartwatch, more traditional watchmakers must meet the expectation of also delivering a piece of art, crafted as a timeless heirloom.
 Lifestyle and luxury brands are merging modern technology with their heritage to create the optimum watch experience that combines the best of both worlds.